Vtheonly/UMBB-A2I/content/Traitement et analyse d’images (Image Processing and Analysis)/Labs/TP2 - Noise Generation and Filtering.md

 To objectively measure how well a filter works, we compare the filtered image to the original, noise-free image.
 -   **Mean Squared Error (MSE):** Calculates the average squared difference between the pixel values of two images.
 A lower MSE indicates a better result.
 -   **Peak Signal-to-Noise Ratio (PSNR):** A logarithmic metric based on the MSE and the maximum possible pixel value (255).
     -   **Insight:** PSNR is measured in decibels (dB).
 A **higher PSNR value indicates a better quality** reconstruction, meaning the filtered image is closer to the original, noise-free image.
 It is the standard way to quantify the performance of noise reduction algorithms.
-You can learn more in the [[In-Depth/Image Quality Metrics (PSNR, MSE)]] note.
+You can learn more in the [[Image Quality Metrics PSNR]] note.